 A general thing we should know is that not all woods produce distinctive flavors when burnt.
-Each has its own flavors, and some of them might go well along with the food that we are grilling, and some may not.
-In this article, we are going to find which of these two kinds of wood is better for grilling.
+Each has its own flavors, some of which might go well along with the food we are grilling, and some may not.
+This article will find which of these two kinds of wood is better for grilling.

 Hardwood Or Softwood?

-There are two different types of wood that are available for grilling.
+Two different types of wood are available for grilling.
 Hardwood and softwood are both used for grilling or being burnt for cooking.
 Hardwoods and softwoods are distinguished by their reproduction process.
 Hardwoods use seeds to reproduce, and softwoods don’t.
-Also, softwood produces resin or plant sap which produces acrid smoke while burnt.
+Also, softwood produces resin or plant sap, producing acrid smoke while burning.

 Softwoods are quick to burn and are not best suited for grilling since we want them to burn slowly and for a longer time.
 Hardwood has the ability to burn for a prolonged time at high temperatures producing pleasant smoke that makes our food delicious.